Aarav7162/rssi_location_triangulation/README.md

   - RSSI collection pauses.
   - Tracker reads serial from `SERIAL_PORT` (anchor3 ESP) and prints to console.
   - Once V9 returns to 0, RSSI tracking resumes.
+  > Note the the ESP8266 that anchor3.ino was flashed on will have to be reset after V9 resets to 0.

 ### Example Console Output
 ```